-Root Guard:
+Root Guard

 The Root Guard feature forces an interface to become a designated port to prevent surrounding switches from becoming a root switch.
 In other words, Root Guard provides a way to enforce the root bridge placement in the network.
 The Root Guard feature prevents a Designated Port from becoming a Root Port.
-If a port on which the Root Guard feature receives a superior BPDU, it moves the port into a rootinconsistent state (effectively equal to a listening state), thus maintaining the current Root Bridge status.
+If a port on which the Root Guard feature receives a superior BPDU, it moves the port into a root-inconsistent state (effectively equal to a listening state), thus maintaining the current Root Bridge status.
 The port can be moved to forwarding state if no superior BPDU received by this port for three hello times.

-STP/RSTP: disabled.
-STP/RSTP mode: RSTP.
+STP/RSTP : disabled.
+STP/RSTP mode : RSTP.

+Forward Time : 15 seconds.

-15 seconds.
-Forward Time: Hello Time: 2 seconds.
+Hello Time : 2 seconds.

-Maximum Age: 20 seconds.
+Maximum Age : 20 seconds.

+System Priority : 32768.

-System Priority: Transmission Limit: 3 seconds.
+Transmission Limit : 3 seconds.

-enabled.
-Per port STP state:
+Per port STP state : enabled.

-128. Per port Priority:
+Per port Priority : 128.

-Per port Edge port: disabled.
-Per port BPDU filter: disabled. disabled.
-Per port BPDU guard:
+Per port Edge port : disabled.

-Per port BPDU Root guard: disabled.
+Per port BPDU filter: disabled.